Sarbeswar Sahariah: Achievements and legacy

 Saharaiah is credited with many firsts.
 He was associated with the first successful kidney transplantation in India, in 1973, while he was working at the Post Graduate Institute of Medical Education and Research, Chandigarh.
 This was followed by the first kidney transplantation in Hyderabad, in 1981.
 The first ten renal transplants in the state of Assam are also credited to him, which he did during the period from 1992 to 2003.
 He is credited with the first cadaver donor renal transplant in Hyderabad, beginning of a career where he would perform eight more such transplants.
 It is reported that he has successfully performed renal transplants from 18-month-old cadaver, considered to be the youngest donor in India, and from 78-year-old cadaver, regarded as the oldest donor in the country.
 He is reported to have performed the first laparoscopic donor nephrectomy in the country, in 1988.
 He has performed renal transplantations in rural areas, another first credited to him, performed at the rural hospital, Jawaharlal Nehru Medical College, Wardha.
 The reports say he has done more than 3000 renal transplant operations and over 5000 surgeries for vascular access for haemodialysis.

-Sahariah's legacy lives on mainly in Telangana & Andhra Pradesh, where he has put in efforts for the propagation of renal transplantation programme.
+Sahariah's legacy lives on mainly in Telangana and Andhra Pradesh, where he has put in efforts for the propagation of renal transplantation programme.
 He was instrumental in initiating the programme across the state, including the Nizam's Institute of Medical Sciences and Gandhi Hospital and Medical College.
 Medical institutions such as Bollineni Hospital, Nellore, CDR Hospital, Visakhapatnam, Pinnamalani Polyclinic, Vijaywada, Seven Hills Hospital, Visakhapatnam, St. Johns Medical College, Bangalore, M. S. Ramaiah Medical College, Bangalore, Sir Ganga Ram Hospital, New Delhi, Down Town Hospital, Guwahati, Damani Hospital, Dibrugarh, Gauhati Medical College and Hospital, J. N. Medical College Hospital, Maharashtra, Suretech Hospital, Nagpur, Orange City Hospital, Nagpur, Hi-tech Medical College Hospital, Bhubaneswar, Kalinga Hospital, Bhubaneswar, and International Hospital have all sought Saharaiah's assistance in setting up the renal programme.
 He has also strived to spread the message in Assam with a programme by which people from economically poor backgrounds can receive renal transplants at a charity hospital in Hyderabad, the Mahavir Hospital and Research Centre.
 He has founded a charitable organization, North East Care Foundation, which runs a free medical clinic in Guwahati.
 The clinic gives free medical consultation and supplies free drugs to patients in the region.